zenon70/rocketprogram.github.io/README.md

 - tidal locking is pseudo-simulated with a custom formula. libration in this program may be more than in real life. in real life, the moon has about a 7° maximum horizontal aka longitudinal libration.

-### what is not simulated
+## what is not simulated

 - the actual rotation of the spacecraft is more or less lost during and after multiplying the time. this is actually due to the fact that keeping proper rotation over time requires a complex formula that has not yet been built into this simulation.

 - the rings of the 6th planet appear unrealistic in a way: they do not receive the shade of the planet, nor do they cast shade. the three.js JavaScript library does not have a good out-of-the-box solution for this. i have experimented with different possible solutions, but they all look worse than just not simulating shade. eclipse shade is also not simulated.

-- relativity and/or the speed of gravity are not currently simulated. upon developing this simulation, i did some research on special and general relativity. from what i understand, NASA's Horizons data is unfortunately muddied with counter-corrections for relativity. it's complicated, and i don't remember all the details right now, but basically, i believe it may be possible for me to produce an extremely accurate simulation - better than perhaps most simulations, by using a proper implementation of Gerber's equation regarding the effect of gravity travelling at the speed of light. this should accurately simulate the anomaly of the precession of the first planet. as far as fifth planet flyby anomalies, that is currently an observed phenomenon that puzzles scientists.
+- the speed of gravity is currently not simulated. therefore gravitational effects are immediate (infinite speed), whereas in reality gravitational effects take time to reach the destination they influence. the realistic speed of gravity is around the speed of light.

 - tidal forces other than tidal locking, such as water and land tidal forces, are not simulated.